Recently there was a discussion on a message forum whether meditation

-meditation was superstition.
-If you have not practiced meditation
+was superstition.
+If you have not practiced meditation before and

-means.
-Meditation has the same advantages as relaxation.
-If
+the same advantages as relaxation.
+If relaxation is superstition,

 - Limit the sensory activity.
 In meditation

-all the parts in your body from head to feet by focusing
+the parts in your body from head to feet by focusing on each

-breaths or a few slow breaths, which will help you relax
+or a few slow breaths, which will help you relax further and

-you focus your attention on your mind and thoughts or on a particular
+focus your attention on your mind and thoughts or on a particular

-spot in your body such as the place between
+spot in your body such as the place between your eyebrows, the

 - Pay passive attention.
 You pay attention